ADAC: Other services

-Ridesharing

 The ADAC ridesharing club (Mitfahrclub) is a platform for ridesharing.

 Tourism

-The ADAC offers a variety of tourism and travel-related information.
-ADAC tourism advisors also provide suggested tours for motorcyclists and drivers of historic vehicles.
+The ADAC offers a variety of tourism and travel-related information for motorcyclists and drivers of historic vehicles.

 In the course of German reunification, ADAC joined forces with the conservancy Schutzgemeinschaft Deutscher Wald ("Alliance for the Protection of German Forests") and the German tourism association Deutscher Tourismusverband to have the 2,500 kilometres Deutsche Alleenstraße tree-lined holiday route running the length of Germany designated as such.

 Testing and technical services

-To bolster its means to conduct independent consumer protection research, the ADAC established its own technical centre at Landsberg am Lech near Munich in 1997.
+The ADAC established its own technical centre at Landsberg am Lech near Munich in 1997.
 Technical tests regularly include cars, tyres, child restraint systems, pedelecs, safety helmets, and accessories such as roof boxes.
 New products and technologies are tested as soon as they become available.
 The German Federal Motor Transport Authority recognised the facility as compliant with the DIN EN ISO/IEC 17025 standard.
 The testing operations are certified to ISO 9001:2015.

 Research

-The ADAC is an active member of the European Road Assessment Program (EuroRAP) in Germany.
+The ADAC has been an active member of the European Road Assessment Program (EuroRAP) in Germany.
 The ADAC regularly publishes maps showing safety characteristics of German roads.
 These maps, based on EuroRAP's Road Protection Score Protocol (or Star Rating Protocol), are a measure of how well a road protects road users in the event of an accident.
 Data on road characteristics is gathered by driving through road inspections using a specially equipped inspection vehicle.
 Assessors then produce a safety star rating, which is comparable across Europe.

-The ADAC also undertakes road inspections on behalf of other EuroRAP members, including the Road Safety Foundation in the UK.
+The ADAC has also undertaken road inspections on behalf of other EuroRAP members, including the Road Safety Foundation in the UK.

 Motorsport

-Both the ADAC and its older competitor Automobilclub von Deutschland (AvD; the organizer of the German Grand Prix), are members of the FIA and the DMSB.
-The European Grand Prix, the former ADAC Eifelrennen, the 24 Hours Nürburgring and many other races are hosted by ADAC.
+Both the ADAC and its older competitor Automobilclub von Deutschland (AvD; the organizer of the German Grand Prix), have been members of the FIA and the DMSB.
+The European Grand Prix, the former ADAC Eifelrennen, the 24 Hours Nürburgring and many other races have been hosted by ADAC.

-On June 3, 2008, the ADAC suspended its involvement with the FIA over the scandal surrounding Max Mosley and his subsequent retention as FIA president.
+In June 2008, the ADAC suspended its involvement with the FIA over the scandal surrounding Max Mosley and his subsequent retention as FIA president.